cachethq/cachet/README.md

 ### Contributing as a developer

 Built using [Laravel](https://laravel.com), Cachet is very easy to jump into.
-Have a look around you'll find it!
+Have a look around you'll find it surprisingly easy!

 These extra dependencies are required to develop Cachet: